-Surface observations of pinniped-fish interactions have been utilized to measure the number of fish and species consumed by pinnipeds at several locations including the last 19 years at BON and eight years at Willamette Falls (Roffe and Mate 1984, Wright et al. 2018, Tidwell et al. 2020).
+Surface observations of pinniped-fish interactions have been utilized to measure the number of fish and species consumed by pinnipeds at several locations including the last 20 years at BON and nine years at Willamette Falls (Roffe & Mate, 1984; Tidwell et al., 2021; Wright et al., 2018,).
 Trained observers documented all surface predation events that occurred within a select sampling location and time period using field glasses.
 We employed a stratified random sampling design with bootstrap analyses to estimate the number of fish consumed per strata (week) with confidence intervals (Tidwell et al. 2018).

-We provide estimates of fish predation during the fall and winter period across Powerhouse 1 and Powerhouse 2 tailraces by assessing fish passage at the Washington Shore fish ladder at Powerhouse 2 and Bradford Island fish ladder of Powerhouse 1.
-Due to dam operations and priority powerhouse alternation during the fall and winter of 2020, we monitored and assessed passage for the following periods: 16 August - 19 October at Powerhouse 2, 20 October - 7 November at Powerhouse 1, 8 November - 28 November at Powerhouse 2, and 29 November - 8 December at Powerhouse 1.
-For analysis of impact to fish species, we present the number of fish crossing these fish ladders during the respective times (www.FPC.org) and provide an estimate of the percent of these fish consumed during the study period.
+We provide estimates of fish predation during the fall and winter period for the Powerhouse 2 tailrace by assessing fish passage at the Washington Shore fish ladder.
+Due to dam operations and powerhouse prioritization, we monitored and assessed passage at Powerhouse 2 from 22 August to 30 October 2021.
+For analysis of impacts to fish species, we present the number of fish crossing these fish ladders during the respective times (www.FPC.org) and provide an estimate of the percent of these fish that were consumed during the study period.
 Any inference of these data to the entire tailrace area or locations downstream need be made with caution.